Priya R.Director of Development · Portland nonprofit

 Everything below passed three tests: the company is well-funded and unlikely to disappear in the next year; the security posture is enterprise-grade (SOC 2, encryption, clear data handling); and the capability genuinely fits what you told us — not a generic “AI for work” pitch.

 We looked at twenty-plus products in your space.
 What's here is the short list that survived.
-You'll see a few we considered and cut in the footnote at the end.
+The next section lists a few well-known names we considered and decided against, and why.

 04 — What we think could help